Cat health insurance

 Not all cats are insurable.
 Some insurance companies have exclusion criteria:

-• Very old cats: Many insurance companies no longer include cats over 8 or 10 years old in their insurance.
+• Very old cats: Many insurance companies no longer accept cats over 8 or 10 years old into their policies.

-• Cats with pre-existing conditions: If your cat already has chronic illnesses, insurance often will not cover these illnesses.
+• Cats with pre-existing conditions: If your cat already has chronic illnesses, the insurance company will often not cover these illnesses.

-• Certain breeds: Some breeds that are considered particularly susceptible to disease may be excluded from insurance or require higher premiums.
+• Specific breeds: Some breeds, which are considered particularly prone to illness, may be excluded from insurance or require higher premiums.

 9.3 What are the average costs of cat health insurance?